ksmitul/eda-boilerplate/README.md

-# eda-boilerplate
+# Analysis of Yelp Data
-Boilerplate script for Exploratory Data Analysis
+Boilerplate spark script for performing Exploratory Data Analysis on Yelp data.